Florida gun, mental laws couldn’t have stopped massacre

 Polk County Sheriff Grady Judd, a commission member, said Florida law enforcement, educators and other officials get frustrated because people repeatedly get placed into the mental health system, but never get the treatment they need and eventually commit a crime.

-"These kind of events occur over and over and over and the cops are going 'well,' and (mental health officials) are going 'well,' and the teachers are going, 'well, we could have prevented that because we have been dealing with that person,'" Judd said.

-Three weeks after the massacre, Florida changed its gun laws, implementing a system where police departments and sheriff's offices can petition a judge to block a person with suspected mental illnesses from buying and owning weapons for up to a year and then apply for extensions.
-It also increased the age limit for buying rifles and shotguns from 18 to 21 under most circumstances, matching the law for handguns.
+Three weeks after the massacre, Florida changed its gun laws, implementing a system under which police departments and sheriff's offices can petition a judge to block a person with suspected mental illnesses from owning weapons for up to a year and then apply for extensions.
+It also increased the age limit for buying rifles and shotguns from 18 to 21 under most circumstances.

-The commission, which includes law enforcement, educators, a legislator, parents of slain students and others, is in the middle of a three-day monthly meeting as it examines the massacre's causes.
-It will issue a report by the end of the year and make recommendations to prevent future school shootings.
+The commission, which includes law enforcement, educators, a legislator, parents of slain students and others, is examining the massacre's causes and by the end of the year will make recommendations to prevent future school shootings.

-Cruz, a former Marjory Stoneman Douglas High student, is charged with 17 counts of first-degree murder.
-His attorneys have said he would plead guilty in exchange for a life sentence without parole.
-Prosecutors are seeking the death penalty.

 Comments